The Power of Being Gracious

 Being gracious is a lost art

-In today’s edgy world of reality television, radio shock-jocks, larger-than-life athletes and attention-seeking activists, it would appear that old-fashion concepts like ‘charm’ and ‘dignity’ have become something of a lost art.
-While it’s no doubt true that excessiveness and outrageousness will get you attention, the fact is that nothing beats graciousness as a way to create a strong personal image and positive, long-lasting relationships.
+In today’s edgy world of reality television, radio shock-jocks, larger-than-life athletes and attention-seeking YouTubers and TicTokers, it would appear that quaint concepts like ‘charm’ and ‘dignity’ have become irrelevant.
+They are certainly a lost art.
+But make no mistake.
+Although excessiveness and outrageousness will undoubtedly get you attention, there is nothing that beats graciousness as a way to create a strong personal image and positive, long-lasting relationships.

 The root of graciousness lies in an outward focus – the willingness to put the needs and desires of others ahead of your own.
 Graciousness is about making other people comfortable.
 It’s like a mirror which reflects back to other people the things which they hold most dear.
 It begins with your attitude and the consistent practice of a few core principles.
 Here are five critical rules of graciousness: